Your guide to walking, hiking and biking in South Australia’s national parks

 If you’ve got sneakers, hiking boots or a bike, there’s a national park just waiting to welcome you.
 Here’s where.

-South Australia’s national parks are open and provide opportunities to stay active and healthy, as well as catch up with friends and family while practising social distancing.
+South Australia’s national parks provide opportunities to stay active and healthy, as well as catch up with friends and family.

 They’re also perfect if you’d just prefer to head out and enjoy the great outdoors by yourself!